Things To

 Go on a foodie excursion to one of Majorca’s many markets

-When in Spain, you have to sample some authentic Spanish cuisine.
-Majorca has many markets where you can sample lots of local delicacies.
+Family holidays to Majorca: When in Spain, you have to sample some authentic Spanish cuisine.
+So while on your Majorca holidays, check out the many markets, where you can sample lots of local delicacies.

 We recommend that you visit the Mercat de L’Olivar in Sóller.
 Here you can try some delicious local food, including the renowned Majorcan olive oil.
 Another great market to visit is the Mercat de Majorca.